q3769/chunk4j/README.md

      */
     Optional<byte[]> stitch(Chunk chunk);
 }
 ```

 On the stitcher side, a group has to gather all the previously chopped chunks before the original data blob represented
 by this group can be stitched together and restored.
 The `stitch` method should be repeatedly called on all the chunks
 ever received.
-On each call and addition of the received chunk, if a meaningful group can form to restore the complete
+On each call and addition of the received chunk, if a meaningful group can form to complete and restore
-original data blob in bytes, such bytes are returned inside an `Optional`; otherwise if the group is still "incomplete"
+the original data blob in bytes, such bytes are returned inside an `Optional`; otherwise if the group is still "
-even with the addition of this current chunk, then the `stitch` method returns an empty `Optional`.
-I.e. You keep
+incomplete" even with the addition of this current chunk, then the `stitch` method returns an empty `Optional`.
+I.e. You
-calling the `stitch` method with each and every chunk you received; you'll know you get a fully restored original data
+keep calling the `stitch` method with each and every chunk you received; you'll know you get a fully restored original
-blob when the method returns a non-empty `Optional` that contains the restored bytes.
+data blob when the method returns a non-empty `Optional` that contains the restored data bytes.

+#### Usage example:

 ```
 public class MessageConsumer {

     private Stitcher stitcher = new ChunkStitcher.Builder().build();

         ...

     /**
      * Suppose the run-time invocation of this method is managed by messaging provider/transport */ public void onReceiving(Message message) {
         final Optional<byte[]> stitchedBytes = this.stitcher.stitch(message.getChunkFromPayload());
-        stitchedBytes.ifPresent(originalDataBytes -> this.consumeBusinessData(new String(originalDataBytes));
+        stitchedBytes.ifPresent(originalDataBytes -> this.consumeOriginalBusinessDomainData(new String(originalDataBytes));
     }

     /**
      * Consumer method of business data
      */
-    private void consumeBusinessData(String dataText) {
+    private void consumeOriginalBusinessDomainData(String dataText) {
         ...
     }
     ...
 }
 ```

-The stitcher caches all "pending" chunks it has received via the `stitch` method in different groups, each group
+Note that the stitcher caches all "pending" chunks it has received via the `stitch` method in different groups, each
-representing one original data unit.
-When an incoming chunk renders its own corresponding group "complete" - i.e. the
+group representing one original data unit.
+When an incoming chunk renders its own corresponding group "complete" - i.e.
-group has gathered all the chunks needed to restore the whole group of chunks back to the original data unit - then such
+the group has gathered all the chunks needed to restore the whole group of chunks back to the original data unit - then
-group of chunks are stitched back together for original data restoration.
-As soon as the original data unit is restored
+such group of chunks are stitched back together for original data restoration.
+As soon as the original data unit is
-and returned by the `stitch` method, all chunks in the restored group are evicted from the cache.
+restored and returned by the `stitch` method, all chunks in the restored group are evicted from the cache.

 By default, a stitcher caches unbounded groups of pending chunks, and a pending group of chunks will never be discarded
 no matter how much time has passed without being able to restore the group back to the original data unit: